Joe Frazier

-Joseph William Frazier (January 12, 1944 – November 7, 2011), nicknamed "Smokin' Joe", was an American professional boxer who competed from 1965 to 1981.
-Widely regarded as one of the greatest heavyweight boxers of his generation, he was known for his strength, durability, formidable left hand, and relentless pressure fighting style and was the first boxer to defeat Muhammad Ali.
-Frazier reigned as the undisputed heavyweight champion from 1970 to 1973 and as an amateur won a gold medal at the 1964 Summer Olympics.
+Joseph William Frazier (January 12, 1944 – November 7, 2011) was an American professional boxer who competed from 1965 to 1981.
+Nicknamed "Smokin' Joe", he was known for his strength, durability, formidable left hand, and relentless pressure fighting style.
+In 1971, Frazier became the first boxer to defeat Muhammad Ali.
+He won a gold medal at the 1964 Summer Olympics as an amateur, held the NYSAC heavyweight title from 1968 to 1973, and was the undisputed heavyweight champion from 1970 to 1973.

-Frazier emerged as the top contender in the late 1960s, defeating opponents that included Jerry Quarry, Oscar Bonavena, Buster Mathis, Eddie Machen, Doug Jones, George Chuvalo, and Jimmy Ellis en route to becoming undisputed heavyweight champion in 1970, and he followed up by defeating Ali by unanimous decision in the highly anticipated Fight of the Century in 1971.
+Frazier emerged as the top contender in the late 1960s, becoming undisputed heavyweight champion in 1970.
+In 1971, he defeated Ali by unanimous decision in the highly anticipated Fight of the Century.
 Two years later, Frazier lost his title to George Foreman.
-Frazier fought on and beat Joe Bugner, lost a rematch to Ali, and beat Quarry and Ellis again.

-Frazier's last world title challenge came in 1975, but he was beaten by Ali in the brutal rubber match, the Thrilla in Manila.
-Frazier retired in 1976 after a second loss to Foreman but made a comeback in 1981.
-He fought just once before retiring for good, finishing his career with a record of 32 wins, 4 losses, and 1 draw.
+Frazier's last world-title challenge came in 1975, when he was beaten by Ali in a brutal rubber match, the Thrilla in Manila.
+He retired in 1976 after a second loss to Foreman but made a comeback in 1981, before retiring for good with a record of 32 wins, 4 losses, and 1 draw.
 The International Boxing Research Organization rates Frazier among the ten greatest heavyweights of all time.

 The Ring magazine named him Fighter of the Year in 1967, 1970, and 1971, and the Boxing Writers Association of America (BWAA) named him Fighter of the Year in 1969, 1971, and 1975.
 In 1999, The Ring ranked him the eighth greatest heavyweight.
 He is an inductee of both the International Boxing Hall of Fame and the World Boxing Hall of Fame, having been a part of the inaugural induction class of 1990 for the IBHF.